With the new film on general release today, we round up our favourite musical moments.

-An epic medieval tale meets rock, as Knights Of The Rose sets to premiere in the West End in June.
-Coming to the Arts Theatre, the Jennifer Marsden created musical will feature music by the likes of Bon Jovi, Bonnie Tyler, Meatloaf, No Doubt and more.
+An epic medieval tale meets rock, as Knights Of The Rose opens in the West End at the Arts Theatre.
+The Jennifer Marsden created musical features music by the likes of Bon Jovi, Bonnie Tyler, Meatloaf, No Doubt and many more.

-Headlined by five huge Bon Jovi tracks; Blaze Of Glory, Blood On Blood, Always, Bed Of Roses and This Is Love, This Is Life, the music will accompany an tale of betrayal, love, bloodshed and redemption.
+Headlined by five huge Bon Jovi tracks; Blaze Of Glory, Blood On Blood, Always, Bed Of Roses and This Is Love, This Is Life, the music accompanies a tale of betrayal, love, bloodshed and redemption.

 The noble Knights of the Rose must defend their House and their honour.
 Even as the chivalrous knights return from a glorious victory, a greater threat against the kingdom stirs.
 As they face the greatest battle of the age and betrayal threatens to tear them apart, can true love and honour triumph?

-The show’s producers have now confirmed the casting of Andy Moss, star of Hollyoaks and Doctors, who will play lead character Gawain.
+Andy Moss, star of Hollyoaks and Doctors, plays lead character Gawain.
 Known for his role as Rhys Ashworth in the Channel 4 drama, Moss most recently starred as Sam Wheat in the Ghost The Musical UK tour.

-“We are incredibly excited to have Andy onboard as our hero Gawain,” says director and choreographer Racky Plews.
+“We are incredibly excited to have Andy onboard as our hero Gawain,” director and choreographer Racky Plews said upon announcement.
 “Andy not only embodies this heroic knight but also has the powerhouse rock vocals that bring justice to these beloved and classic songs.”

 Andy Moss joins Adam Pearce (King Aethelstan) Chris Cowley (Palamon), Oliver Saville (Hugo), Rebecca Bainbridge (Queen Matilda / Bess), Rebekah Lowings (Isabel), Matt Thorpe (Horatio), Ruben Van keer (John), Katie Birtill (Hannah) and Bleu Woodward (Emily).
 Ian Gareth-Jones, Kelly Hampson and Tom Bales make up the ensemble.